crmtogether/Io-for-Sage-CRM/README.md

 # Io-for-Sage-CRM
 Io for Sage CRM

-Created by CRM Together (www.crmtogether.com) "Io for Sage CRM" is a library of client and server side code that is used to customize Sage CRM.
+Created by CRM Together (crmtogether.com) "Io for Sage CRM" is a library of client and server side code that is used to customize Sage CRM.

-Supported in CRM 7.1 and 7.2
+Supported in CRM 7.1 and 7.2...updated support for 2019 coming

-We are looking for other members!!!!

 To include it in a screen just add the following code